ProGraphics/prostyle.io/pages/documentation/models.md

 ##&middot; Layer Item
 {:class="font-size-h3"}
 The _layer_ is a container for zero or more child items.
-The child items are [placed](/concepts/#placement) relative to the center of the layer, regardless of where the layer is place within it's parent.
+The child items are [placed](/concepts/#placement) relative to the center of the layer, regardless of where the layer is placed within its parent.
 Layers make it simple to manipulate many items as a group.

 Layers may be nested in layers to any reasonable depth.